uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-queues-in-uipath.md

 Option C is correct.

-Queues are used when jobs require a robot and it is best used to optimize Robot usage.
+UiPath qeues are used when RPA jobs require a robot and it is best used to optimize Robot usage.